This Chapter is devoted to the all-important Christoffel symbol, an object that captures the

 where, as a reminder, are

-the componets of velocity along the trajectory given by the equation
+the components of velocity along the trajectory given by the equation

 Note the novel structural aspect of